jfbastien/musl/README.md

 they should optimize well.
 We should figure out what we suggest developers use, so that the default pattern doesn't require gymnastics on the compiler's part.

+Indirect calls from one WebAssembly module to another do not work.

 A WebAssembly module with un-met imports will throw.
 This can be handled, add the missing function as a stub to FFI, and then load again (loop until success) but it's silly.
 If WebAssembly modules were loadable, imports inspectable, and